RetroDECK/ES-DE/INSTALL-DEV.md

 **Legacy build:**

 Normally ES-DE is meant to be built for macOS 10.14 and higher, but a legacy build for earlier operating system versions can be enabled.
-This has been tested with a minimum version of 10.11 and it's unclear if it works with even older macOS versions.
+This has been tested with a minimum version of 10.11.
+It's unclear if it works with even older macOS versions.

 To enable a legacy build, change the CMAKE_OSX_DEPLOYMENT_TARGET variable in CMakeLists.txt from 10.14 to whatever version you would like to build for.
 This will disable Hardened Runtime if signing is enabled and it will add 'legacy' to the DMG installer file name when running CPack.

 You also need to modify es-app/assets/EmulationStation-DE_Info.plist and set the key SMinimumSystemVersion to the version you're building for.

+Due to issues with getting FFmpeg to compile on some older macOS versions, ES-DE v1.0.1 is the last version where a legacy build has been tested.

 **Installing:**